 Frequently Asked Questions

 We understand our students have jobs, families, and lives outside of Blue Sky.
 Thus, to accommodate all of these factors, Blue Sky offers different options to fit your schedule.
-Our Full-time program is eleven and a half (11.5) month program for the Fundamentals, Medical Intensive Track and Certified Kinesiology Taping Practioner.
+Our Full-time program is eleven and a half (11.5) month program for the Medical Intensive Track and Certified Kinesiology Taping Practioner and 10 months for the Fundamental option.
 The part-time option is a twenty three (23) month program (not available for the Fundamental choice).
 Part-time option may not be available with each course offering, refer to the catalog for specifics.
 Schedule subject to change, see current catalog or addendum.

 FREE REPORT, By Lex Filipowski, copyright 2014